leotrs/erdos/content/graphs/nodes_edges.md

 in a file by defining the number of nodes, edges, and each edge in a separate line.

-For this problem, you need to read a file in this format and find the node with the most edges (or highest degree).
+For this challenge, you need to read a file in this format and find the node with the most edges (or highest degree).

 The input is a file in the aforementioned format, where the first line contains two integers, `n` and `m`, defining the number of nodes and edges,